kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 ## Part 1: Design for Streaming Analytics

----

-**Q1:** Select a dataset suitable for streaming analytics for a customer as a running example (thus the basic unit of the data should be a discrete record/event data).
-Explain the dataset and at least two different analytics for the customer: (i) a streaming analytics which analyzes streaming data from the customer (customerstreamapp) and (ii) a batch analytics which analyzes historical results outputted by the streaming analytics.
+**Q1:** *Select a dataset suitable for streaming analytics for a customer as a running example (thus the basic unit of the data should be a discrete record/event data).
+Explain the dataset and at least two different analytics for the customer: (i) a streaming analytics which analyzes streaming data from the customer (customerstreamapp) and (ii) a batch analytics which analyzes historical results outputted by the streaming analytics.*

 **Answer:**